-Visa’s are available upon arrival, but be aware that citizens of many countries will have to pay a "reciprocity tax" when they arrive in Santiago.
-Airport code is SCL.
+Visas are available upon arrival, but be aware that many countries' citizens will have to pay a "reciprocity tax" when they arrive in Santiago.
+The airport code is SCL.

-By Pablo Neruda - Whom can I ask what I came to make happen in this world?
-Why do I move without wanting to, why am I not able to sit still?
+By Pablo Neruda - Whom can I ask what I came to make in this world?
+Why do I move without wanting to?
+Why am I not able to sit still?
 Why do I go rolling without wheels, flying without wings or feathers, and why did I decide to migrate if my bones live in Chile?

-Located south west of Santiago, Pichilemu is the number one surf spot in Chile.
-This town is the host of the annual national championships and also known for hosting some Internationally Popular Surf competitions.
+Located southwest of Santiago, Pichilemu is the number one surf spot in Chile.
+This town is the host of the annual national championships and is also known for hosting some Internationally Popular Surf competitions.

-Pichilemu offers something for every kind of surfer from Beginners, Intermediate to Advance level surfers.
+Pichilemu offers something for every kind of surfer— from Beginner, Intermediate, to Advanced level surfers.
 Beginners usually try to catch their first waves at the beaches of Las Terrazas or La Puntilla.

-While more skilled usually hang out at Infiernillo, and only the most experienced surfers adventure into Punta de Lobos where the waves can get up to 6 meters high.
-The Locals here are so courteous and always ready to offer help.
+While the more skilled surfers usually hang out at Infiernillo, and only the most experienced surfers adventure into Punta de Lobos, where the waves can get up to 6 meters high.
+The locals here are so courteous and always ready to offer help.

 Ritoque is one of Chile's most beautiful places for surfing.
-On the 13 kilometer long Ritoque beach waves can get as high as 7 meters.
+On the 13 kilometers long Ritoque beach, waves can get as high as 7 meters.
 It is located just north of Viña del Mar.

-Close by the city of Arica is the Playa Gringo, whereas the name tells many US Americans go to surf.
-Even though there are spots with rocks in the water, the qualification for the national championship takes place there.
+Close by Arica's city is the Playa Gringo, whereas the name tells many US Americans to go surfing.
+Even though there are spots with rocks in the water, the national championship qualification takes place there.

 Waves can get up to 4 meters high.